-At Key Stage 4 all students study GCSEs in a core of Mathematics, English Language and Literature, the three separate sciences, and one of either French or German.
+At Key Stage 4 all students study GCSEs in a core of Mathematics, English Language and Literature, the three separate sciences, and one of French, German or Latin.
 Students are also expected to study at least one of either Geography or History.
-They then choose an additional subject from the following: Art, Computing, Drama, Latin, Music, Religious Studies or Spanish.
+They then choose an additional subject from the following: Art, Computer Science, Drama, Music, Religious Studies or Spanish.
 Finally, they choose another subject from the total offered, depending on their individual strengths and preferences.
 Careers guidance is provided to all students, as is statutory RE and core PE.
+In Year 10, students are provided with the opportunity to participate in the HPQ as an optional element of their statutory RS program.